 Get set to welcome drone as delivery agent.
 These 4 cities to get air packages

 Get set to welcome drone as delivery agent.
-These 4 cities to get air packages2 min read .
-Updated: 08 Jan 2022, 11:41 AM IST
+These 4 cities to get air packages

 Zypp Electric that operates in last-mile space will use drone as an extension of its fleet of electric scooters.